Kulltero/Rust.Community/docs/components/UnityEngine.UI.Button.md

 - Category: **Interactive, Visual**
 - Unity Documentation: **[Button @ docs.unity3d.com](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Button.html)**

-The Button Component is an Interactive Component that lets you execute Commands & Destroy UI when it gets pressed. it automatically adds a `UnityEngine.UI.Image` to the panel, allowing you to  change the `sprite`, `material` & `color` on it
+The Button Component is an Interactive Component that lets you execute Commands & Destroy UI when it gets pressed.
+It automatically adds a  `UnityEngine.UI.Image`  to the panel, allowing you to change the  `sprite`,  `material`  &  `color`  on it.
 ```json
 {
 	"type": "UnityEngine.UI.Button",